Fix iPhone 17 Connected to Wi-Fi but Internet Not Working iOS 26 Update

 1. Open “Wi-Fi” from the Settings app.

-2. Tap on the info (i) next to the Wi-Fi network, that your iPhone is connected.
+2. Tap on the info (i) next to the Wi-Fi network where your iPhone is connected.

 Open WiFi settings on iPhone